tgurriet/3laws/docs/sources/core_components/runtime_assurance.rst

 .. note::
   The Supervisor technology is able to support a wide variety of dynamical models with multiple levels of complexity.
 Use of a more accurate dynamical model allows for smaller margins and higher performance from the system.
 Please `contact 3laws`_ to discuss implementation of more tailored versions of Supervisor to meet different application needs.

+.. _safety_maps:

 Safety Maps
 ===========

 The other critical RAM component is the definition of what the robot should avoid.
-The Supervisor technology is able to enforce any arbitrary non-linear constraint on the robot's state.
-These constraints are organized into what 3Laws calls **Safety Maps**.
+Although the Supervisor's core technology is able to enforce any arbitrary non-linear constraint on the robot's state, in the current implementation we focus on separation constraints (i.e., at all times, there should exist a minimum separation between the robots and its surrounding obstacles).
+These constraints are organized into what we call **Safety Maps**.
 A safety map is an object defining a set of robot state constraints.
 It can be updated when new information about the robot environment is available.
 The constraints to be enforced can then be evaluated at a given robot state and return a vector of the values at that state, along with information on the gradient of the constraints w.r.t variations in state.

 The Supervisor ships with three safety maps:
   - One based on 2D laserscan points that define discrete number of constraints in a 2D space.